dbt-labs/docs.getdbt.com/website/docs/guides/migration/tools/migrating-from-spark-to-databricks.md

 ## Pre-requisites

 In order to migrate to dbt-databricks, your project must be compatible with `dbt 1.0` or greater as dbt-databricks is not supported pre `dbt 1.0`.
+[This guide](https://docs.getdbt.com/guides/migration/versions/upgrading-to-v1.0) will help you upgrade your project if necessary.

 ## Why change to dbt-databricks?